developer-zebra/developer-zebra-site/src/stagenow/4-3/about/index.md

  * Skip copying and keep it at the source

 **Adds support for [Access Manager](../csp/access) CSP of MX 9.4** for Permission Access Action for legacy device support. **This allows EMM administrators to**:
-* Automatically grant launch permission any application while preventing the permissions pop-up from appearing on the device
+* "Silently" grant permissions to any app without causing the permission pop-up to appear on the device
-* Designate an entire CSP as Protected
+* Designate an entire CSP as Protected from unauthorized use by apps
-* Designate a specific Function Group (of a CSP) as Protected
+* Designate a specific Function Group (of one or more CSPs) as Protected

 -----